Skip to main content

 • By using a browser featuring an auto-translate feature, you can check your voter registration status at Michigan.gov/Vote.

-Michigan residents have the right to bring a non-English interpreter with them to the polls for assistance in casting a ballot.
+Michigan residents have the right to bring a non-English interpreter with them to a clerk's office, to an early voting site, or to the polls for assistance in casting a ballot.
 Your interpreter cannot influence your vote, cannot be your employer, an agent of your employer, or an officer or agent of your labor union.

 No photo identification requirement